Optical Network Digital Twin -- Practical Use Cases and Architecture: Optical network digital twin architecture

-For the TRx, it has been verified that GN-model-based TRx models, proposed and discussed within the IOWN Global Forum, can accurately reproduce transceiver behavior~\cite{mano2023modeling}.
-For a suitable model, the TRx characteristics, such as BER vs. OSNR and forward error correction (FEC) limits as well as QoT information (e.g., real-time pre-FEC BER), need to be measured and collected~\cite{nishizawa2024fast}.
-Optical transmission in metro-areas is primarily impaired by TRx noise, ASE noise, and NLI noise.
-It has already been demonstrated through field-fiber experiments that these impairments can be accurately estimated using the AWGN model~\cite{mano2023modeling, nishizawa2024fast}.
-The E2E QoT of $TRx_i$ over $link_j$ is modeled as a function of the received optical power at $Rx_i$ and the $GSNR_j$, with the modulation format $Mod_i$, baud rate $Baud_i$, and TRx noise $SNR_{TRx_i}$ considered constant parameters.
-Here, assuming an incoherent GN model, the $GSNR_j^{-1}$ is expressed as the sum of the $SNR_{ASE_k}^{-1}$ and $SNR_{NLI_k}^{-1}$ contributions accumulated along $link_j$~\cite{nishizawa2024fast}.

-In the digital domain described in Fig.~\ref{ondt_archi}(b), the E2E QoT for each link is stored in a database together with the network topology information, and QoT management is performed on a per–LP basis rather than per WDM link.
+In the digital domain described in Fig.~\ref{ondt_archi}(b), the E2E QoT for each link is calculated based on the formulation shown in the figure and stored in a database together with the network topology information, and QoT management is performed on a per light path basis rather than per WDM link.
 When a user requests a new path setup, the potential impact on the existing users’ E2E QoT is computed within the digital space.
-Here, the operators themselves can design the margin for each LP according to the user’s requirements.
-This architecture also contributes to maintenance.
-By monitoring the QoT of many E2E LPs and storing their historical data, it becomes possible to localize fault points and enable proactive fault management when quality degradation occurs on a particular link.
-Furthermore, to prepare for possible failures or malfunctions, multiple backup routes are precomputed in advance before any faults occur in the digital domain.
+Here, the operators themselves can design the margin for each light path according to the user’s requirements.
+The proposed ONDT architecture integrates QoT monitoring and historical data within a unified digital representation of the network, maintaining consistency between the physical and digital domains.
+Because this digital representation continuously reflects the network state, the ONDT enables the evaluation of network conditions and alternative configurations in advance, supporting rapid and informed operational decisions in response to potential degradations or failures.